Releasing the Past for a Fresh Start

 Sit quietly and focus on your breathing.
 Place a hand on your heart area and breathe in to the count of 6, pause, and breathe out for 6, slowly and deeply.
 Repeat this several times until you can sense a feeling of calm in your body.

 Many people have a constant chatter in their heads about everything that can possibly go wrong in the future.
-Focus your mind on the here and now, switching your mind away from your worries and fears.
+I call this the 'What If?
+Game'.
+For example, we might be asking ourselves questions such as 'What if things don't work out?'.
+We can all have a tendency to focus on what could go wrong from time to time.
+Focus your mind on the here and now, switching your mind away from your worries and fears about the future.

 Exercise has an uplifting effect on our mood, it tires our muscles, preventing anxiety symptoms and it burns the stress hormone that may trigger anxiety.
 You don’t need to engage in strenuous exercise, even a 15 minute walk outside can help to lift your mood.